imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/tails-os.md

 - Why I recommend using Tails OS for creating and manging your wallets

-- How to install Tails OS, and why you need to validate that you are installing the correct version of "Tails OS"
+- How to install Tails OS, and why you need to validate your installation of "Tails OS"

-- How to use Tails OS to safely generate your Bip39 seed and passphrase ina n "offline" environment
+- How to use Tails OS to safely generate your Bip39 seed and passphrase in an "offline" environment

 - Some "final thoughts" on using Tails OS